neerajmohinani/FileInfoFetcher/README.md

 # FileInfoFetcher

-Run Executable jar to run the program, dependencies are in the folder FileInfoFetcher/Executablejar/Fileinfofetcher_lib/ Make sure Fileinfofetcher_lib and Fileinfofetcher_lib.jar are in same folder to run the program.
+Run Executable jar to run the program, dependencies are in the folder FileInfoFetcher/Executablejar/Fileinfofetcher_lib/ Make sure Fileinfofetcher_lib and Fileinfofetcher.jar are in same folder to run the program. run from command line: java - jar <path-of jar>/Fileinfofetcher.jar

 Set up the code by copying the src folder in your project and add jars in the library folder to classpath.